Please also refer to the City's Coastal Lighting Standards.

 When you encounter a sea turtle

 Do not shine lights at or take flash photos of the sea turtles; it interferes with their sense of direction.
 Do not touch them and always give them plenty of space.
-Nests are protected and marked with a yellow sign and plastic tape.
+Nests are protected and marked with a small sign and plastic tape.
 Be careful not to enter this protected area.

 Take extra care with waste disposal.
 Turtles can get tangled up in items such as fishing line and 6-pack rings or mistake other items for food.

 Acceptable Light Fixtures & Bulbs